 165 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 163 Beacon to the east and 167 Beacon to the west.

-165 Beacon was built in 1868-1869 for John Haldane Flagler and his wife, Anna Harper (Converse) Flagler.
+165 Beacon designed by Charles Amos Cummings (of the firm of Cummings and Sears) and built in 1868-1869 for John Haldane Flagler and his wife, Anna Harper (Converse) Flagler.
 He was a manufacturer of boiler iron and tubing, and founder of the National Tube Company.

 Anna Flagler purchased the land for 165 Beacon on May 9, 1868, from real estate dealer Henry Whitwell.
 The land was part parcel with a 78 foot frontage that Henry Whitwell had purchased on October 21, 1861, from shipping merchant and US Congressman Samuel Hooper.
 The parcel had been acquired from the Commonwealth of Massachusetts on September 10, 1859, by George Goss and Norman Carmine Munson, the contractors responsible for filling the Commonwealth’s Back Bay lands.
 On the same day, they had sold it to banker Franklin Haven (one of the three Commissioners on the Back Bay responsible for the sale of the Commonwealth’s land), who then sold it on December 17, 1859, to Samuel Hooper.

-Henry Whitwell built his own home at 161 Beacon in 1863-1864, and retained the lot at 163 Beacon next to his house.
-He sold the lot at 167 Beacon in February of 1865 and the lot at 165 Beacon to Anna Flagler in May of 1868.
-In June of 1870, after the Flaglers had built 165 Beacon, he bought back the lot at167 Beacon.
-He subsequently built houses at 163 Beacon (which had remained vacant) and at 167 Beacon.
+Henry Whitwell retained the lot at 163 Beacon.
+In February of 1865, he sold the lot at 167 Beacon to Arthur Devens, and in November of 1865 he sold him the additional one foot six inch strip of land (which Arthur Devens sold that same day to Paul Wallis, who combined it with the land where 169 Beacon was built).
+Henry Whitwell sold the lot at 165 Beacon to Anna Flagler in May of 1868.
+In June of 1870, after the Flaglers had built 165 Beacon, he bought back the lot at 167 Beacon, and subsequently built houses at 163 Beacon and at 167 Beacon.
 When the houses were completed, he moved from 161 Beacon to 167 Beacon and sold 163 Beacon.

 Click here for an index to the deeds for 165 Beacon, and click here for further information about the land between the south side of Beacon and Alley 420, from Berkeley to Clarendon.

 On June 9, 1868, the Boston Herald reported that John Flagler had filed a Notice of Intention to Build at 165 Beacon.
-Construction started soon thereafter.
 Neither the Herald article nor Bainbridge Bunting’s Houses of Boston’s Back Bay attribute the house to a specific architect.
-However, a January 2, 1869, Boston Post article on new buildings in Boston during the previous year describes it as “a four-story brick dwelling, with freestone trimmings, 20×60, by John H. Flagler, costing about $30,000” and indicates that it was designed by architects Cummings and Sears.
+However, a January 2, 1869, Boston Post article on new buildings in Boston during the previous year describes it as “a four-story brick dwelling, with freestone trimmings, 20×60, by John H. Flagler, costing about $30,000” and indicates that it was designed by “Cummings, architect.”

 John and Anna Flagler lived at 85 Marlborough.
 After 165 Beacon was built.
 It was purchased from Anna Flagler on September 23, 1869, by her father, dry goods commission merchant James Cogswell Converse.
 He was a widower and lived in Southborough.